Volga Germans

-The Volga Germans (Wolgadeutsche, /de/; поволжские немцы) are ethnic Germans who settled and historically lived along the Volga River in the region of southeastern European Russia around Saratov and close to Ukraine nearer to the south.
+The Volga Germans (Note: (Wolgadeutsche, /de/; поволжские немцы)) are ethnic Germans who settled and historically lived along the Volga River in the region of southeastern European Russia around Saratov and close to Ukraine nearer to the south.

 Recruited as immigrants to Russia in the 18th century, they were allowed to maintain their German culture, language, traditions and churches (Lutheran, Reformed, Catholics, Moravians and Mennonites).
-In the 19th and early 20th centuries, many Volga Germans emigrated to the United States, Canada, Brazil, and Argentina.
+In the 19th and early 20th centuries, many Volga Germans emigrated to the United States, Canada, Brazil and Argentina.

 After the October Revolution, the Volga German ASSR was established as an autonomous republic of the Russian SFSR.
 During World War II, the republic was abolished by the Soviet government and the Volga Germans were forcibly expelled to a number of areas in the hinterlands of the Soviet Union.
+There is scholarly debate about whether or not the events constitute a genocide.

 Following the dissolution of the Soviet Union in 1991, many Volga Germans immigrated to Germany.